-If you have a deficiency, correct it with 5,000 to 10,000 IUs of vitamin D3 a day for three months—but only under a doctor’s supervision.
-(Higher doses should ideally be combined with vitamin K, and many better supplements combine these two vitamins.)
-For maintenance, take 2,000 to 4,000 IUs a day of vitamin D3.
+If you have a deficiency, correct it with 5,000 to 10,000 IUs of vitamin D3 a day for three months—but only under a doctor's supervision.
+(Higher doses should ideally be combined with vitamin K.) For maintenance, lower doses are needed, up to 4,000 IUs a day of vitamin D3.
 Some people may need higher doses, but please discuss this with your doctor.

 4. Get rechecked every three months.

 Since vitamin D is a hormone, it fluctuates for everyone differently, and obviously seasonal changes affect it too.